Graham Reid | | 1 min read

-Back in the late Sixties/early Seventies, the American folk-rocker Phillips was known for two things: the astonishing length of his hair, and a soaring falsetto.
+Back in that time the American folk-rocker Phillips was known for two things: the astonishing length of his hair, and a soaring falsetto.

 And although he was moderately successful at the time -- bigger than a cult, not a chart topper -- he barely gets a mention in rock or folk encyclopedias today.